M-Matthew/PS1-Facts/README.md

 This is the second Android app I have ever made.
 The app has an original initial animation, a background image and some buttons.
 These buttons represent a selected PS1 fact, which will be displayed through an image on the top screen and a description on the center.
 The sound in the background will change randomly.
 You wll also hear a particular sound by clicking on each button.
 Can you recognize that sound?

 ## Properties
-- ## Download and install the .APK file on your device.
+- Download and install the .APK file on your device.
-- ## The app runs on Android systems only.
+- The app runs on Android systems only.
-- ## The app is performed for smartphones, but it also runs well on tablet.
+- The app is performed for smartphones, but it also runs well on tablet.
-- ## This app has been tested with VirusTotal.
+- This app has been tested with VirusTotal.
 Results are at the page bottom.

 ## Screenshots
 <img width="270" height="585" alt="Foto1" src="https://github.com/user-attachments/assets/a5a3bba0-e9e8-4cca-ad5d-f1b4877da025" /> <img width="270" height="585" alt="Foto2" src="https://github.com/user-attachments/assets/55a029cb-5edb-4665-945a-790bbb8898bc" />
 <img width="270" height="585" alt="Foto3" src="https://github.com/user-attachments/assets/1f8c0734-e7ee-4b0b-a9a1-4ef8fa8b005b" /> <img width="270" height="585" alt="Foto4" src="https://github.com/user-attachments/assets/506db5d8-52f0-4747-b546-c40c9316c112" />

-## Virus Scan
+## VirusTotal Scan
 This app has been tested with VirusTotal.
 The results are available here.
 [VirusTotal scan results](https://www.virustotal.com/gui/file/d17e9d07678b81de392a097152105743174f46b32bf38e60f051d8852c73b048?nocache=1)